Exeed Sterra ET: Advanced driving systems

 For its advanced driver assistance system, called the Falcon Smart Driving system, the Sterra ET uses an array of 30 sensors, including a Bosch-supplied LiDAR, in combination with two Nvidia Drive Orin chips capable of a total of 508 TOPS of computing power.
 At launch, the system was capable of Level 2 supervised autonomous driving on highways only.
 After an over-the-air update released in Q2, the system was able to be operate in urban conditions in a limited number of cities with high-resolution map coverage.
 In Q4, another over-the-air update enabled the system to be used on any road without relying on high-resolution map data.
 The Sterra ET is also capable automatic parking and autonomous valet parking.

 All Sterra ETs have V2L capabilities, with pure-electric models capable of outputting 6 kW while range-extended models reach 3.3 kW.

+Exeed EX7

+The Exeed EX7 is a variant of the Exeed Sterra ET or Exlantix ET featuring a restyled front end patented in China in November 2025 The EX7 was initially introduced as MIIT released photos of the ET7.
+Just like the Sterra ET, it is available as both a battery electric vehicle (BEV) and an extended-range electric vehicle (EREV).
+The EREV version is expected to feature a 1.5 liter turbo engine and an electric motor, while the BEV version will have a pure electric powertrain.
+The vehicle has a length of about 5 meters and a wheelbase of 3 meters.
+The upcoming variant with Electronic Mechanical Braking (EMB) system was the Exeed EX7, which was first images of a car appeared in February 7, 2026 with new exterior colors and a new rim design.
+Sales were commenced in China on 19 April 2026.